DaveSkender/Stock.Indicators/docs/pages/guide.md

 #### Using custom quote property names

 If you have a model that has different properties names, but the same meaning, you only need to map them.
-For example, if your class has a property called `CloseDate` instead of `TickDate`, it could be represented like this:
+For example, if your class has a property called `CloseDate` instead of `Timestamp`, it could be represented like this:

 ```csharp
 // if using record type